deyyanl/shader-compiler/README.md

 # Neutron Shader compiler
 RRLS (Realistic real-time light simulation) shader compiler

 As simple as that?
-Few hundred line of code, phew ;)
+Few hundred lines of code, phew ;)